Powerful political analysis is combined with a passionate personal story in this

 I don’t know if they were conscious of it or not, but the women who came to the [Lib] camp were finally able to utter words that had somehow been stuck or "clogged" deep down in their throats (nodo no oku ni tsumekonde-ita kotoba ga yatto dasete, 喉の奥に詰め込でた 言葉がやっとう出せて) for such a long time, words they had not been able to get out before.
 By speaking out, they weree able to become more aware of what they wanted, of what their hopes and desires (kibô, yokubo) were.
 [Note: How Tanaka uses words like anoo, koo, ima made no koo.....as the thinks and struggles to actually come up with the right words to express the idea she is trying to get across.
 It seems that this is evidence that still, many years later, it was still hard to find the language that can actually capture the feelings that were generated in the early 1970s.
 As we see below, she talks about how through action, certain things become visible or come in to your perspective (行動することによって、見えてくる) and I note how Kishino uses that same perspective in the title of her memoir Things Visible (見えてきた物) from a Woman's Perspective. ]

-You realize things by DOING them, not by figuring them out in your head.
+You realize things by DOING them, not by figuring them out in your head in advance.
 Action leads you to see things anew.
 We experienced this feeling of a natural high.
 We had this overwhelming feeling: the future was on OUR side.
 This feeling floated all over the whole camp.
 We expressed the feeling that each of us had power and I felt that this was very meaningful.

 On the performances of the Silly Pumpkin Theatre: